AZIZ MURAT ASLAN

 WLM But you ultimately started making Karagöz figures—tasvir.

 AMA Yes, when I returned to Turkey, I met with several Karagöz artists.
 They taught me how to carve puppets from leather—usually camel leather—using traditional techniques.
 I also researched historical performance practice.
-With time, my engagement with Karagöz spanned multiple inter-related roles: tasvir (puppet maker), hali (performer), and even a playwright who wants to re-interpret the traditional Karagöz play canon.
+With time, my engagement with Karagöz spanned multiple inter-related roles: tasvir (puppet maker), hali (performer), and even playwright, and one who wants to re-interpret the traditional Karagöz play canon.

 WLM And that led to your writing your first original play—Seven Deadly Sins—which I’m proud to say had its debut in my home.